betterscientificsoftware/bssw.io/Events/ATPESC2019.md

 - Event Website: https://extremecomputingtraining.anl.gov/

 Doctoral students, postdocs, and computational scientists are encouraged to apply to this intensive two-week course.
-Applications accespted through March 4, 2019..
+Applications accepted through March 4, 2019.

 **Description:** The Argonne Training Program on Extreme-Scale Computing (ATPESC) provides intensive, two weeks of training on the key skills, approaches, and tools to design, implement, and execute computational science and engineering applications on current high-end computing systems and the leadership-class computing systems of the future.